I still remember the day this happened so clearly.

-I stayed at the hospital a few hours.
+I stayed at the hospital for a few hours.
 I was constantly putting fresh hot packs on my leg.
-After a couple of hours the pain began to lessen.
+After a couple of hours, the pain began to lessen.
 I couldn’t believe it.
 The hot water was breaking down the venom somewhat FINALLY.

 I remember falling asleep that night wondering if I was going to wake up.